IdirBenSlama/MVP_KIMERA/dashboard/README.md

 # KIMERA SWM Dashboard

-This folder contains a feature-complete React interface for interacting with the MVP prototype.
+This folder contains a feature-complete interface for interacting with the MVP prototype.

 ## Launching the backend